 After having lunch at Ohisamaya, how about heading to Petit une feuille on the other side of Sendai Station for some incredible vegan sweets?
 The desserts here are made with the customer’s health in mind, so you can consume them without feeling guilty.

 The vegan sweets specialist was opened in 2023 by a Japanese lady called Hongō Sayuri (本郷 小百合), who has almost 20 years of sweets-making teaching experience.
-What made her change the ingredients in her sweets-making is a warning from the doctor.
+What made her change the ingredients in her sweets-making was a warning from the doctor.
 To avoid the fate of becoming an individual with diabetes, she started studying veganism.
-After much trial and error, her cakes and baked goods are so phenomenal that her non-vegan customers are surprised about how good the sweets taste.
+After much trial and error, her cakes and baked goods are so phenomenal that her non-vegan customers are surprised by how good the sweets taste.

 In Hongō-san’s cafe, you won’t find anything overly sweet, so even those who don’t like sweet things can eat it all up in no time.
 For example, her carrot cake with tofu cream and spiced dough is very popular among the regulars.
 The soy cheesecake with soy yogurt and a hint of miso is light enough for breakfast.